Online shopping has literally changed the way people do business. Customers around the world can shop for nearly anything from nearly anywhere.

 - Shorten your checkout process to make it faster

 Their interaction with your store is very brief and if they can’t get what they need from you quickly, they’re going somewhere else.
+This type of online shopper is similar to a last minute shopper.
 These customers are easy to convert if you make it easy for them.

 The Experience Lover